-For business owners, they’re likely to keep an eye on the total profit margins, revenue growth rate or inventory turnover – on top of everything else!
+Business owners, they’re likely to keep an eye on the total profit margins, revenue growth rate, net promoter score or inventory turnover – on top of everything else!

 KPIs monitor the individual performance of employees.
 In the above example, a cashier isn’t going to be concerned with profit margins – their KPIs might be the number of customers they serve in an hour or the results of a customer satisfaction survey.

-The main benefit of KPIs is that they identify areas that need improvement, but they rely on managers to ensure that KPIs are kept front of mind.
+The main benefit of KPIs is that they identify areas that need improvement, but they rely on the leadership team to ensure that KPIs are kept front of mind.
 Because KPIs are individual targets, they can easily be forgotten if managers don’t hold their team accountable.

 Like KPIs, Objectives and Key Results also bring focus to the areas of the business that make the biggest difference.
 Unlike KPIs, OKRs are team objectives that are collaborative – operating on a company, team and individual level that promotes transparency and accountability for all employees.

-OKRs switch the focus from results to aspirations or goals (aka ‘objectives‘) that can be achieved by fulfilling a number of important tasks (aka ‘key results‘).
+OKRs switch the focus from results to aspirations or goals (aka ‘objectives‘) that can be achieved by fulfilling a number of important tasks (aka ‘key result‘).

-Goal setting using OKRs requires businesses, teams and employees to define their desired destination, the achievements that will confirm (or deny) their arrival and the time they must arrive by.
+Goal setting with the OKR methodology requires businesses, teams and employees to define their desired destination, the achievements that will confirm (or deny) their arrival and the time they must arrive by.